The best screen capture software

 We've covered Windows apps almost exclusively here but don't feel left out if you're using a different operating system.
 On OS X/macOS, there's absolutely no need for a separate screenshot tool – you can do everything with keyboard shortcuts.
 [Ctrl]+[Shift]+ captures the whole screen, [Ctrl]+[Shift]+ captures a region, and there are many other edge cases described on Apple's support pages.

 Multi-purpose capturing software that does much more

-Screenshot Captor seems to have ideas above its station somewhat.
+Screenshot Captor seems to have ideas a little above its station.
 Far from just being a screenshot app - and, rest easy, it does do that - it'll grab images from your webcam, and it even includes a full suite of scanning tools to make sure your documents look their best.